kpalf/dockerfiles/apamacore-nanoserver_amd64/README.md

 Lookup the tags at: https://hub.docker.com/r/kpalf/apamacore/tags/

-You will also see tags for Apama Core on a CentOS base image, so please be careful.
+You will also see tags for Apama Core on other base images such as CentOS (amd64), Ubuntu (amd64), Raspbian (ARM32v7hf), so please be careful.

+The first nanoserver image for this repository was using version 1709, but as new releases become available it's moved forward, for example with version 1803.
-For example, for the nanoserver base initially there will be the following tagged image that you can pull with the following command:
+The nanoserver 1803 based image for Apama Core can be pulled with the following command:
 ```
-docker pull kpalf/apamacore:10.2.0.1_nanoserver_amd64_1709
+docker pull kpalf/apamacore:10.2.0.1_nanoserver_amd64_1803
 ```

 ## Unofficial